PennyLaneAI/pennylane-rigetti/doc/devices/qvm.rst

 The QVM device
 ===============

-The ``forest.qvm`` device provides an interface between PennyLane and the Forest SDK `quantum virtual machine <https://pyquil-docs.rigetti.com/en/stable/qvm.html>`_ or the pyQuil built-in pyQVM.
+The ``rigetti.qvm`` device provides an interface between PennyLane and the Forest SDK `quantum virtual machine <https://pyquil-docs.rigetti.com/en/stable/qvm.html>`_ or the pyQuil built-in pyQVM.
 The QVM is used to simulate various quantum abstract machines, ranging from simulations of physical QPUs to completely connected lattices.